tongfa/pianotop/README.md

 ## TODO list

-you probably don't want to select Midi-through-0 btw...
-TODO remove that one from the UI.

 * organize recordings as bundles, bundles defined as groups of notes separated by 15 seconds of silence
 * each bundle is saved as file
 * can select a file